AlexDuthie/lord-of-the-rings-monopoly-java/README.md

-# Alex Duthie | Monopoly 'University' Project
+# Alex Duthie | Monopoly Project
+---

+> This is a Java project built in the [Eclipse IDE](https://www.eclipse.org/downloads/)